-Lead Teacher: The intent is for your child to gain the greatest possible benefits from this preschool experience.
-As space is limit selection to the program is a privilege that requires parental responsibilities.
-Each parent is asked to carefully confollowing requirements for participating in the program.
-Your signature will acknowledge that you understand to abide by these guidelines. onsider the Attend an orientation session at the beginning of the school year Attend two scheduled family conferences (one per semester) Attend additional conferences when requested to discuss my child's progress Complete a minimum of 12 hours of parent involvement Have my child at school by a.m. (children are not admitted into the building before a.m Pick up my child at p.m. (children must be picked up no later than p.m.)
-Send a written parent/doctor excuse to my child's teacher for every absence Submit all required forms and documentation to my child's teacher by given deadlines, such as the ASQ-3 Developmental Screener.
-(This screener is entered into the Enterprise Data Base System and may provide family with connections to resources/support to benefit your child/family.
-Your child's teacher will provide instructions on the completion of the ASQ-3).
-Assume responsibility for my child's conduct and progress Work cooperatively with my child's teachers and other site personnel Give the ADECE permission to assess and follow the academic performance of my child Give permission to use my child's demographic information for ADECE reports and publications (no identinformation will be directly associated with your child) Give permission for my child to receive any additional assessments administered for the First Class Pre-K understand that this program is voluntary and that as the parent/guardian it is my responsibility to adhere to e your le tifiable Contract and to work with the program to resolve any issues that may arise during the school year.
+Name of Class: County: Lead Teacher: selection to the program is a privilege tha eatest possible benefits from this preschool experience.
+As space is limited, at requires parental responsibilities.
+Each parent is asked to carefully consider the in the program.
+Your signature will acknowledge that you understand and agree Complete a minimum of 12 hours of Have my child at school by requested to discuss my child's progress of parent involvement a.m. (children are not admitted into the building before a.m.) children must be picked up no later than p.m.) to to my child's teacher for every absence mentation to my child's teacher by given deadlines, such as the ASQ-3 tener is entered into the Enterprise Data Base System and may provide your tes/support to benefit your child/family.
+Your child's teacher will provide the ASQ-3).
+The conduct and progress teachers and other site personnel test and follow the academic performance of my child temographic information for ADECE reports and publications (no identifiable ary and that as the parent/guardian it is my responsibility to adhere to this Parent o resolve any issues that may arise during the school year.